lddrasler/Tanzania_Water_Pumps/README.md

 # 2. Business Problem

 ### The majority access to clean water in Tanzania, it is through Water Pumps.
-According to 2015 Tanzania Water Point Mapping Data, about 29% of these water points are non-functional.
+According to 2015 Tanzania Water Point Mapping Data a significant portion of these water points are non-functional.

 ### The Goal of these predictions is to decreases the overall cost for the Tanzanian Ministry of Water.

 # 3. Data

-### The data was collected from Driven Data and it is available here:
+### These data were collected from Driven Data and it is available here:

 ### https://www.drivendata.org/competitions/7/pump-it-up-data-mining-the-water-table/